Saud-Shakeel/petNames_Generator/README.md

-This is a Langchain based project which asks the following from the users:
+This is a `LangChain` based project which asks the following from the users:

 -- To slect the pet type out of the mentioned pets
 -- enter the color of the pet